Regional Contest Rules

 When the Executive Committee of the Jury responds to the

-Request form with the answer.
+in the Contest software.
 If the clarification request

 is incorrect or the answer is clear from the problem